Sam-Izdat/tinytex/doc/index.rst

 Python texture sampling, processing and synthesis library for PyTorch-involved projects.

 This library is a hodgepodge of tangentially-related procedures useful for sampling, making and modifying various kinds of textures.
-The primary input and output is PyTorch tensors.
-It provides:
+The primary input and output is batched or unbatched PyTorch image tensors.
+This library provides:

 - backend-agnostic 1D/2D/3D textures for Taichi (if installed with Taichi optional requirement)